winitzki/scall/tutorial/programming_dhall.md

 Processing that data structure takes exponential time ($O(2^n)$).

 The HIT algorithm does not change the asymptotic performance of recursive code.
-It only converts the code into the form of a hylomorphism, which then becomes suitable for implementation in Dhall.
+It only converts the code into the form of a hylomorphism.
 To improve the asymptotic complexity of the resulting code, it would be best to start with a faster recursive algorithm, such as the ["doubling algorithm"](https://www.nayuki.io/page/fast-fibonacci-algorithms) for the Fibonacci sequence.

 Alternatively, one could use techniques such as ["shortcut fusion"](https://ora.ox.ac.uk/objects/uuid:0b493c43-3b85-4e3a-a844-01ac4a45c11b) that works directly with hylomorphisms.
 Such techniques are beyond the scope of this book.
+We use hylomorphisms only as a vehicle for converting recursive code to a form that Dhall will accept.

 ### Hylomorphisms driven by a Church-encoded template

 In the code for `hylo_Nat`, the total number of iterations was limited by a given natural number.
 To drive the iterations, we used the standard `fold` method (`Natural/fold`) for natural numbers.

-Note that `Natural` is a recursive type whose `fold` method is a Dhall built-in.
+Note that `Natural` is a built-in recursive type in Dhall, and `Natural/fold` is also a built-in function.
 Could we drive iterations via the `fold` method for a different recursive type?

 Suppose we already have a value of the Church-encoded least fixpoint type (`LFix F`).